OmarGonD/googleAnalyticsReports/README.md

 ```

-I suggest that you use the `googleAnalyticsR` from Mark Edmonson to make a call like the following to the `GA API`.
+To use your own data I suggest that you use the `googleAnalyticsR` from Mark Edmonson to make a call like the following to the `GA API`.

 Install it with: